Rethinking Risk vs. ROI in the Wake of Wikileaks and WannaCry

 There’s always been an interesting dichotomy in those industries that depend on process automation: because a complex control system represents an extreme investment – in everything from planning, engineering, and equipment to facilities and training – it’s not surprising that companies want to get the most out of that investment.
 It’s also understandable why process operators are reluctant to “fix something that isn’t broken,” considering the highly complex and finely tuned nature of these systems.
 This leads to organizations with a purposeful desire to eek every last bit of return from their investments.
 In these environments, technology and infrastructure lifecycles are thought of in decades, with some systems remaining in production for 30, 40 or even 50 years.
 When thinking about this type of permanency in the context of financial returns on investment, things look pretty good.
 When thinking in terms of cyber security, this has always been problematic.

-The problem of course is that the intellectual property that makes up a particular process resides within a computing infrastructure that was designed to support a much shorter lifecycle, and as such it is often in need of a refresh.
+"Many have called WannaCry a wakeup call; but perhaps the bigger problem is our tendency to hit the ‘snooze’ button?"The problem of course is that the intellectual property that makes up a particular process resides within a computing infrastructure that was designed to support a much shorter lifecycle, and as such it is often in need of a refresh.
 That’s fine as long as the process keeps working (and why shouldn’t it, if the process never changes?).
 It even justifies the added costs of maintaining a computing and network infrastructure that is sometimes so outdated that it’s no longer supported by the manufacturers.
 This is why many process control systems today still run on Windows XP.
 This has to stop.

 Using unsupported versions of Windows has always carried extra risk: not only are older OSs more inheritably vulnerable, those vulnerabilities are also no longer patched.
 We know this, but with the Shadow Broker leaks of professional hacking tools, extremely powerful penetration utilities are now readily available via a convenient framework.
 WannaCry has shown the world exactly what we mean by ‘extremely powerful’, affecting 200,000 computers in more than 150 countries.

-Those who read mainstream security blogs just rolled their eyes.
+"Many process control systems today still run on Windows XP.
+This has to stop."Those who read mainstream security blogs just rolled their eyes.
 Yeah, this is already old news now for most people.
 Microsoft has stepped it up, and new patches have already protected Windows 10 and other new OS versions from these exploits.
 In these special circumstances, Microsoft actually released a patch for Windows XP, Windows 8 and Server 2003 as well.
 But this should not be construed as making Windows XP safe or secure.

 What ruined a lot of security professionals’ Easter weekend was quickly met with a collective sigh of relief, as this potentially damaging leak was quickly mitigated and the risk fizzled.
 Just shy of one month later, our weekends were upended once again by the largest ransomware attack ever seen: hitting hundreds of thousands of victims across 150 countries.